"

 Figure 20.5.Photo Credit: Jack Delano, 1914-1997, photographer; Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Black-and-White Negatives., PD

-SMAW was the welding process that was adopted broadly by industry for welding due to its versatility, and relatively inexpensive equipment.
+SMAW was the welding process that was adopted broadly by industry due to its versatility and relatively inexpensive equipment.
 A motor generator or building wall receptacle that can supply enough power for a welding machine, welding leads, electrodes, and base material are all that is required.
 The first electrodes were bare wire electrodes.
-Some theories state that the original experimenters using wire electrodes discovered that rusty electrodes welded better (Cary, 1998, as cited in Miller Electric Manufacturing Co., 2020).
+Some theories state that the original experimenters using wire electrodes discovered that rusty electrodes welded better (Miller Electric Manufacturing Co., 2025).
 This led to the use of flux coatings on a solid metal wire that we are all familiar with today.
-As time progressed, the flux coatings for SMAW electrodes got more complex by adding elements that remove unwanted impurities that have negative impacts on the weld.
-Aluminum is one such element that is used as a deoxidizer because aluminum readily bonds with oxygen.
-These elements then float to the top of the weld pool and form the coating we, as welders, know as slag.

-welding metallurgy is the study of welding metals based upon the chemical and mechanical properties of the weldment once all welding processes pre-weld, during the weld, and post weld have been completed.
+Welding metallurgy is the study of welding metals based upon the chemical and mechanical properties of the weldment once all welding processes pre-weld, during the weld, and post-weld have been completed.

 Attributions